 Windows 11 Cache or for that matter Temporary files are something that doesn’t worsen your device’s speed.
-They are rather the good thing that helps to better call the functions while restarting apps, opening files, or performing other basic operations.
+They are rather a good thing that helps to better call the functions while restarting apps, opening files, or performing other basic operations.
 When you kill or purge them, the system needs to put extra effort to launch a program or perform other basic tasks.

 So, delete them only when you think you haven’t done this for a long time or your PC starts running very slow or crashes during basic tasks.
-In this guide, we will let you know what are the locations in Windows 11, where you can find these files, and the right way to get rid of them.
+In this guide, we will let you know what are the locations in Windows 11, where you can find these files and the right way to get rid of them.

 What are the different Temporary Files types on Windows 11?